 Scott Christian, President, New York State Association of Agricultural Fairs, said, “The county fairs in New York appreciate these funds, which will help to improve the overall experience for our guests at the fairs as we continue to support our mission of providing a showcase for New York agriculture.”

 More than 50 county and youth fairs operate from July through early October, with the Long Island Fair closing out the season.
 Local fairs offer a unique opportunity to learn about local agriculture, including where our food comes from, and how it is grown, harvested and marketed to the public.
-A complete list of county and youth fairs can be found here.
+Find a complete list of county and youth fairs.

 In addition, the New York State Department of Agriculture and Markets operates the oldest and one of the largest state fairs in the country, The Great New York State Fair in Syracuse.
 The Fair takes place from August 22 through September 3, 2018.